 In general, any contract that is unconscionable, or is heavily beneficial to one party over the other, then the court will more than likely declare the contract invalid.
 This means that if enforcing the contract would leave one of you suffering an economic hardship, then the court may declare it to be unconscionable and unenforceable.

-If you are considering divorce and you have a prenuptial agreement in place, you may want to consult with a lawyer about its validity.
+Are you considering divorce and have a prenuptial agreement in place?
+You may want to consult with a lawyer about its validity.
+Contact us today!